Purgatory (drama): Background

 Yeats had been strongly influenced by Japanese Noh theatre in the later years of his life (via Ezra Pound), and Yeats' use of the spirits of the Old Man's parents as a metaphor for the family's decline and of death and rebirth is Noh's clearest influence on the drama.
 Similarly, the sparseness of the setting, the use of only two characters and the play's relative brevity (conventionally lasting well under an hour) are more immediate influences.
 However the story itself affected Yeats even more profoundly.
 As he wrote Purgatory he admitted in a letter that the scenario troubled him:

 I have a one-act play in my head, a scene of tragic intensity...
 I am so afraid of that dream.
 My recent work has greater strangeness and I think greater intensity than anything I have done.
 I never remember the dream so deep.

 Critical reception

-Always seen as a grim tale, Purgatory received (and continues to receive) mixed responses.
-Several critics ignore the Noh influence and see in the Old Man's murder of the Boy an exercise in eugenics and as such perceive the conclusion as somewhat tendentious.
+Purgatory received (and continues to receive) mixed responses.
+Several critics noted the discomforting implications of reading, as Yeats himself suggested, the Old Man's murder of the Boy as an exercise in eugenics and as such perceive the conclusion as somewhat tendentious.
 T. S. Eliot took a similar line, attacking the play's title from a Christian perspective, arguing that murder does not sit with any notion of purgation.